fernandavbalmeida/photo-retriever/README.md

 helloclue.android.application.compose, helloclue.android.library.compose: Configures Jetpack Compose options

 #### Architecture
-MVVM was chosen due to its lifecycle awareness, separation os concerns layers, testability and reusability.
+MVVM was chosen due to its lifecycle awareness, separation of concerns layers, testability and reusability.
 Hilt is being used to make it easier

 #### TODO
 - Hide Unsplash API key in gradle.properties and using build.config.
 In case we would be using different keys for different flavor, it could also be set different keys for each.
 - More Modularization.If this would be just the start of a bigger project and the pros of modularization are many (reduced build time, scalability, encapsulation...)
 The packages defined in app would be transformed into modules.
 Eg: feature/photos would go under core or could be a completely separate module.
 Same for network
 - More unit tests needed to cover all classes.
-Missing ones for Daos, Usecases, ViewModel and Composables
+Missing ones for Daos, Usecases, ViewModel and Composables(1 is done, but could also be adapted to be used in unit tests with RoboElectric, not androidTest)
 - Caching
 - Better looking UI following material guidelines
 - UI more granularized into smaller composables